Saint Joseph's University: Campus

-Main campus
+Main Campus

-The main campus is located on the Philadelphia side of City Avenue between Cardinal and Overbrook Avenues and 52nd Street, and is the original location of the university when it moved to City Avenue in 1927.
-Saint Joseph's most recognizable building is Barbelin Hall, opened in 1927.
+Saint Joseph's University's main campus, often referred to as Hawk Hill, is located along City Avenue, which splits the university between the western edge of Philadelphia and Lower Merion Township.
+The university owns property on both the Philadelphia and Lower Merion sides of City Avenue.
+Hawk Hill is the original location of the university when it moved to City Avenue in 1927.
+Saint Joseph's most well-known building is Barbelin Hall, which opened in 1927.
 The hall is known for its Gothic architecture, particularly the gargoyles that mark what is called the Barbelin Quadrangle (or Barbelin Courtyard) and the tall, four-spired bell tower that can be seen from miles away.
 The bell tower that sits atop Barbelin served as the university's logo for several years.
-Barbelin Hall was built by John McShain who would later go on to construct many buildings in Washington, D.C., such as The Pentagon and The Jefferson Memorial.
+Barbelin Hall was built by John McShain, who constructed The Pentagon and the Jefferson Memorial.

-Main campus contains the majority of academic buildings, first-year residence halls, and campus houses.
-Barbelin (College of Arts & Sciences), Mandeville (Haub School of Business), Bellarmine, Post, and Science Center comprise the main academic halls.
-Campus houses are a prominent feature of main campus serving as departmental offices for fine arts (Boland Hall), communication studies (Bronstein Hall), and the president and provost (Regis Hall), as well as several housing options for first-year students and upperclassmen.
+The university's official mailing address is in Philadelphia.
+The two sides of the main campus are connected by both bridge and underpass allowing access across City Avenue.
+Its 125 acre are concentrated from Cardinal Avenue to 52nd Street and Overbrook Avenue to City Avenue.
+With the acquisition of the Maguire Campus, one half of the 125 acre are located on the Lower Merion side of City Avenue.
+In all, there are 99 buildings on the university's campus.

+The Hawk Hill campus features Barbelin Hall, Mandeville Hall, Bellarmine Hall, Post Hall, and the Science Center as the main academic halls.
 Green spaces on campus include St. Mary's, Claver House, and Wolfington lawns located on the Main Campus, in addition to two quadrangles, College Hall Quad and Barbelin Quad.